Livelongermag

 Can I use PAC scripts with Edge?

 Yes.
 PAC scripts automate routing rules.
 Enter the PAC URL in the Automatic Proxy Setup section.
 Test the rules to ensure they route the intended sites through the correct proxies.
-Microsoft edge secure 2026
+Is surfshark vpn available in india and how to use it for streaming, privacy, and bypassing geo restrictions in 2026

 Will a proxy affect streaming quality?